JoGehring/bit_blink/jgehring.md

-# Graphical User Interface
+# Graphical User Interface (JG)

 ## GTK

-GTK, short for GIMP-Toolkit, is a cross-platform open-source library for the creation of graphical user interfaces ( GUI).
-As of today has version ```4.10.4``` (05.06.2023).
-It is written in the C programming language, but several other programming languages have bindings to the underlying API, e.g. C++ (gtkmm), Python (PyGTK), JavaScript (Gjs) or, used in this project, Rust with Gtk-rs.
+GTK, short for GIMP-Toolkit, is a cross-platform open-source library for the creation of graphical user interfaces (GUI).
+As of today it is in version ```4.10.4``` (05.06.2023).
+GTK is written in the C programming language, but several other programming languages have bindings to the underlying API, e.g. C++ (gtkmm), Python (PyGTK), JavaScript (Gjs) or, used in this project, Rust with Gtk-rs.
 In the following we will talk about Gtk-rs, as the project is written in Rust, but